Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Find a Tender Service (FTS)

-The UK e-notification service launched on 1 January 2021 for the publication of notices concerning procurements subject to The Public Contracts Regulations 2015. www.find-tender.service.gov.uk
+The UK e-notification service re-launched on 24th February 2025 for the publication of notices concerning procurements subject to the Procurement Act 2023, and legacy notices subject to the former Public Contracts Regulations 2015.
+See: www.find-tender.service.gov.uk

 An arrangement under which a contracting authority establishes with a provider of goods, works or services, the terms under which contracts subsequently can be entered into or 'called off' (within the limits of the agreement) when needs arise.